 Getting there is simple.
 Once you cross the border follow the green toll road signs that say “Ensenada Cuota.”
 This easy-to-find thoroughfare will lead you out and around Tijuana proper to the coast and to the toll road.

 On your way to Puerto Nuevo, you will pass through two tollbooths.
 American currency is readily accepted.
-The cost at each toll stop, if you’re traveling by car, will be about ($5).
+The cost at each toll stop, if you’re traveling by car, will be about ($4.50).
 Other vehicle tolls are slightly higher.
-From the first tollbooth you will only be 25 scenic minutes away from a marvelous week end or week long vacation getaway.
+From the first tollbooth you will only be 25 scenic minutes away from a marvelous weekend or week long vacation getaway.

-If you choose to drive your own car, it is a must that you purchase Mexican auto insurance.
+If you choose to drive your own car, it is a MUST that you purchase Mexican auto insurance.
 This is because your U.S. policy is not valid in Mexico.
-One reliable company is Baja Bound, which give you insurance with a quick visit to their website.
+If you get into an accident you aand your car will be detained in Mexico till the guilty party pays the damaged.
+One reliable company is Baja Bound, which gives you a one day insurance policy just by visiting their website.

 At approximately 10.5 miles South is the second tollbooth is the Puerto Nuevo exit.
 It’s clearly marked, but keep an eye out for it.
 Then make a left turn at the old Tijuana to Ensenada free road.